 Unveiling A Team's Challenges Through Value Stream Mapping

-To address the challenges faced by the team, we turned to Value Stream Mapping (VSM) to help us shine a touch on what the real challenges and problems are.
+To address the challenges faced by the team, we turned to Value Stream Mapping (VSM) to help us shine a light on what the real challenges and problems are.
 To enable transparency.
 We organized a VSM session that brought together the Scrum team, change management experts, and key business stakeholders.
 Our goal was clear: map the entire system pipeline, from the inception of an idea to its deployment in production.

 The initial mapping session was a revelation for the team.
 It unveiled a series of bottlenecks, recurring rework loops, and extended periods of inactivity.
 While this first analysis, based on the team's understanding and estimates, gave a broad overview, we needed empirical data for a more accurate picture.